Code-Institute-Submissions/Seaniboy2009-Project4v/README.md

 - once done i then clicked on the deploy tab linked to my github, selected the main branch then deployed, i set this to automatic deploys so when ever i made a change it would do it.
 New app > settings > config var > build packs > deploy

 - via gitpod
-   - Deployment from gitpod was done by adding changes to the python3 command line, command to add changes git add ., adds each file to the commit, then type in commit -m "changes in here", once i was happy with that i could then push them to github, using git push command, as i set up heroku with auto deploy it would pull the updates sent from github.
+   - Deployment from gitpod was done by adding changes to the python3 command line.
+   - git add .
+   - git commit -m "changes in here"
+   - git push

 ## 10. Credits